ruairiseosamh/Fact_Checker/README.md

 ## Demo Mode

-If no valid API key is configured, the app runs in **demo mode** — a yellow banner is shown at the top and any URL you submit returns a realistic example result so you can explore the interface without needing an API key.
+If no valid API key is configured, the app runs in **demo mode** — a yellow banner is shown at the top and any submission returns a realistic example result so you can explore the interface without needing an API key.

 ---